Contextual information integration for stance detection via cross-attention: Experiments

 \paragraph{Evaluation}

-For our experiments, we differentiate between the in-target (RQ1) and cross-target (RQ2) evaluation setup.
-For each dataset, the in-target evaluation setup is defined such that each target is contained in each data split.
-The instances for each target are split into training, development and test sets.

-In contrast, the cross-target~\citep{augenstein-etal-2016-stance} setup organized all instances of one target either in the training, development or test split.
-This setting is better aligned with a real-world application scenario of a SD model but it is more challenging due to the lack of target-relevant training data~\citep{reimers-etal-2019-classification} and because models tend to overly rely on label correlations with target-specific vocabulary~\citep{thorn-jakobsen-etal-2021-spurious}.
-It has been referred to as cross-target~\citep{modeling2019wei}, cross-topic~\citep{stab-etal-2018-cross} or zero-shot stance detection~\citep{augenstein-etal-2016-stance, allaway-mckeown-2020-zero} but we will use cross-target in the remainder of this work.
-We point out that our results are not directly comparable to \citet{hardalov-etal-2021-cross} as their goal is to evaluate transfer learning effects by training on all but one dataset which is used for testing.
-In contrast, we evaluate the usefulness of context integration across SD by using one dataset per experiment.
+Our results are evaluated in a cross-target fashion~\citep{augenstein-etal-2016-stance, xu-etal-2018-cross}, i.e. the setup is organized such that instances of a specific target are only contained either in the training, development or test split.
+We point out that our results are not directly comparable to \citet{hardalov-etal-2021-cross} as they perform experiments in a cross-domain fashion, i.e. their goal is to evaluate transfer learning effects by training on \textit{all} but one dataset, which is used for testing.
+In contrast, to study the usefulness of context integration, we use \textit{one} dataset per experiment.